rackerlabs/support-how-to/content/how-to/managed-operations/choosing-between-rdbms-and-nosql/index.md

   availability?
 - Can the database easily replicate data located in the same data center, across multiple data centers, and across different cloud availability zones?
 - Does the database offer read/write anywhere capabilities?
-(Can any node in the cluster be written to and read from?)
+(Can the system write to and read from any node in the cluster?)
 - Does the database provide a robust set of security features?
 - Does the database support backup and recovery procedures that are easy to create and manage?